ZeroKlu/python-crash-course/01 - Python Crash Course/Part I - Basics/Ch08_Functions/Lessons/13_bonus_type_hints.md

 ### Adding Parameters to the Doc String

-Finally, we can add explanations of the parameters to the doc string.
+Additionally, we can add explanations of the parameters to the doc string.

 The doc string is displayed as markdown, so: